Small hydro

 Small power plant of Licq-Athérey (Pyrénées-Atlantiques, France).

 Small hydro is the generation of hydroelectric power on a smaller scale as compared to traditional large-scale hydro.
-Exact definitions vary by country, but small hydro power (SHP) projects are typically less than 50 megawatts (MW) and can be further subdivided by scale into "mini" (<500kW), "micro" (<100 kW), and "pico" (<10 kW).
+Exact definitions vary by country, but small hydro power (SHP) projects are typically less than 50 megawatts (MW) and can be further subdivided by scale into "mini" (<500 kW), "micro" (<100 kW), and "pico" (<10 kW).
 Maximum power generation capacity is the primary factor of SHP classification.
 Factors like dam height, weir height, reservoir area, outlet structures and operating procedures are not standardized under this metric.

 SHP projects have grown rapidly in the past two decades.
 Quicker permitting processes can make them easier to develop and contribute to distributed generation in a regional electricity grid.
 Small hydro projects may be built in isolated areas that would be uneconomic to serve from a national electricity grid, or in areas where a national grid does not exist.
 They produce power on a scale suitable for local community use, promoting energy independence.
 Rural areas face challenges in SHP integration due to an absence of political focus, accurate data, and sustainable funding.

 The exact socio-environmental effects of smaller scale hydro are not yet fully understood.
 Many countries do not require environmental impact assessments for smaller installations.